allernotfound/cvtweaks/README.md

 # CVTweaks

+### CVTWEAKS IS NOT AFFILIATED WITH CUBEVILLE IN ANYWAY, THIS IS AN UNOFFICIAL PLAYER-MADE MOD WHICH IS NOT ENDORSED BY CUBEVILLE IN ANY WAY

 CVTweaks is a collection of features designed to make playing on the Cubeville minecraft server (`cubeville.org`) more efficient.

 ## Features: